aasmal97/Arky-Old-Portfolio/README.md

 This is my portofilo page, meant to display all of my projects, skills, and a little bit of my life story.
 It was built using Vanilla JS, SCSS and HTML.

 # Goal
-To build a modern looking Portfolio Page without using any frameworks, like React, jQuery, Vue, Bootstrap etc, or unneccesary libraries
+To build a modern looking Portfolio Page without using any frameworks, like React, jQuery, Vue, Bootstrap etc, or unneccesary libraries.

 I wanted to see for myself how difficult it was to build a modern-looking single page site, solely using native Javascript and mostly native CSS.
 SCSS (CSS Preprocesser) was used to compile and organize CSS.

 # Limitations